codebach/PianoSoloWeatherBundle/README.md

 {{ pianosolo_get_weather('Istanbul') }}
 ```

-This brings 1 day of weather reasults of Istanbul.
+This brings 1 day of weather reasults of Istanbul ( Date, City, Temperature, Description )

 #### As Weather Service